Towards Real-World Deployment of Reinforcement Learning for Traffic Signal Control: Introduction

 To this end, we introduce \textit{LemgoRL}, a benchmark tool to train RL agents for traffic signal control in a realistic simulation scenario of an intersection in Lemgo, a medium-sized town in Germany.
-LemgoRL provides \begin{itemize} \item a realistic model of a road network in Lemgo, \item simulation of all road user groups (vehicles, cyclists, and pedestrians) and not only considering vehicles, \item simulation of different vehicle classes (cars, motorcyclists, trucks, trucks with trailers, busses) and not only considering cars, \item simulation of the traffic volume according to measured data and not synthetic data, \item a set of realistic traffic phases designed by traffic engineers (domain experts), \item a mechanism to carry out transitions from one traffic light phase to another in a realistic manner, taking into account safety and regulatory requirements, \item and a mechanism to ensure compliance with all safety and regulatory requirements (e.g. adherence to the minimum duration of traffic light phases) at all times during execution. \end{itemize} To the best of our knowledge, there is no simulation environment available in literature offering this degree of realism and complexity for RL-based TSC.
+LemgoRL provides: \begin{itemize} \item a realistic model of a road network in Lemgo, \item simulation of all road user groups (vehicles, cyclists, and pedestrians) and not only considering vehicles, \item simulation of different vehicle classes (cars, motorcyclists, trucks, trucks with trailers, buses) and not only considering cars, \item simulation of the traffic volume according to measured data and not synthetic data, \item a set of realistic traffic phases designed by traffic engineers (domain experts), \item a mechanism to carry out transitions from one traffic light phase to another in a realistic manner, taking into account safety and regulatory requirements, \item and a mechanism to ensure compliance with all safety and regulatory requirements (e.g. adherence to the minimum duration of traffic light phases) at all times during execution. \end{itemize} To the best of our knowledge, there is no simulation environment available in literature offering this degree of realism and complexity for RL-based TSC.
 LemgoRL is based on the programming language Python and offers the same interface like the well-known OpenAI Gym toolkit~\cite{Brockman2016}, allowing RL researchers easy integration into their work.
 It is an intermediate step in our research work towards the deployment of an RL-based TSC at a real-world intersection in the city of Lemgo.
+We provide LemgoRL as an open-source tool at https://github.com/rl-ina/lemgorl.